 Syntactic semantics (explicit substitution) can be restricted to first-order languages in which functions are not conventional (sometimes called first-class) values.
-In such a first-order language, we still need a notion of let-binding, but it is not an abbreviation for the application of a λ -expression to argument expressions.
+In such a first-order language, we still need a notion of let-binding, but it is not an abbreviation for the application of a $\lambda$ -expression to argument expressions.
 In such languages, let is simply a mechanism for defining scoped (local) constants.
-In a syntactic semantics, this local constant corresponds to rewrite rule that expands invocations of a locally defined function into instantiations of the body (a restricted form of β -reduction).
-This form of syntactic semantics does not replace function symbols by their corresponding bindings (λ -abstractions) as in Jam.
-In Jam, the mistake in hand evaluation of forgetting to replace a non-constant function name (which is a variable) by its binding and immediately performing the next step (reducing an argument or performing a β -reduction) corresponds to a first-order view of let.
+In a syntactic semantics, this local constant corresponds to rewrite rule that expands invocations of a locally defined function into instantiations of the body (a restricted form of $\beta$ -reduction).
+This form of syntactic semantics does not replace function symbols by their corresponding bindings ( $\lambda$ -abstractions) as in Jam.
+In Jam, the mistake in hand evaluation of forgetting to replace a non-constant function name (which is a variable) by its binding and immediately performing the next step (reducing an argument or performing a $\beta$ -reduction) corresponds to a first-order view of let.
+For this reason, this mistake is very common.